dxdesjardins/GDPool/README.md

 Overview
 ----
-An object pool optimizes performance by reusing a set of objects rather than frequently allocating and deallocating memory for new ones.
+An object pool improves performance by reusing a set of objects rather than frequently allocating and deallocating memory for new ones.
 This is crucial for maintianing consistent framerate in games.

 Core Features
 ----